tdauth/wowr/README.md

 * No Chaos damage for Naga and Blood Elf anymore.
 * Blood Elf can train Sorceress.
 * Blood Elf upgrades are not visible to Human anymore.
+* New race: Draenei.
+* New hero: Akama.

 ## Bug Fixes